.:Computers and Gadgets:.

 I won't detail what I have computer wise as it is always changing.
 Suffice is to say that I have a 'ninja' self-built PC as a primary PC and a 2nd PC for LINUX stuff, lots of interesting peripherals (joysticks, pedals, sound system, backup storage device, webcam, etc.).

 I spend a lot of time on the Internet - for work and hobbies I use it as a valuable source of information and at home I use it to keep my computer up to date with the latest software programs and drivers for my hardware.
 I do 99% of all of my banking online (UK and France).
 I also use it as a form of recreation (i.e. games), let's face it playing against the computer is okay - but killing your friends (or even teaming up to kill others) is loads more fun!
-I also do a lot of shopping over the Internet - have saved loads of dosh!
+Plus I do a lot of shopping over the Internet - and have saved loads of dosh!

 Digital Camera (Compact)